cemac/sc-shell/_episodes/06-loop.md

 using the pseudo-code below:

 ```
+# The word "for" indicates the start of a "For-loop" command
 for thing in list_of_things
+# The word "do" indicates the start of job execution list
 do
-    operation_using $thing    # Indentation within the loop is not required, but aids legibility
+    # Indentation within the loop is not required, but aids legibility
+    operation_using/command $thing
+# The word "done" indicates the end of a loop
 done
 ```
 {: .language-bash}